 Teaches: Osmosis, and which kinds of liquids do it best.

-Fun Quotient: It’s tough to get started, but the payoff is clatter and splatter fun.
+Fun Quotient: It’s tough to get started, but the payoff is clatter and splatter.

-Teaches: Nuclear physics.
-Sorta.
-At least a demonstration of potential energy, kinetic energy, and chain reactions.
+Teaches: A demonstration of potential energy, kinetic energy, and chain reactions.

 Find it: The Kid Should See This